tstachlewski/reinvent-cloudfront/instructions/phase0/README.md

-12. It will take about 3-4 minutes for the applicatiion to be created.
+12. It will take about 5 minutes for the application to be created.
 After this time, you will find a new stack in CloudFormation service with new output value - pointing to you website.
 Open it and see if it's working.

 **Once you're finished with this phase please wait for speakers to present the next one before moving forward.**